 - Each code is only good for three uses in a six month span.
 You must complete the registration form again after three code uses, at which point you will receive a new code.

-- If you don’t have an account yet, be sure to download the Lyft app and create an account.
+- If you do not have a Lyft account yet, be sure to download the Lyft app and create an account.
 Lyft account creation instructions

 - Use the ride code when you need an ERH.
 Do not pay for the ride, you will not be reimbursed.
 Any gratuity fee is the responsibility of the rider.

-- If you requested the code a while ago and it doesn’t work, it may have expired.
+- If you requested the code a while ago and it does not work, it may have expired.
 Please submit the form again to get a new code.

 - Verify your ride by making sure the license plate number, driver information, and car make and model match what you see in the app.